dgis/CodeTV/ReadMe.txt

 	try the ReClock filter (http://reclock.free.fr/main.htm)
 - For european, in order to avoid some jerky video you should put the monitor frequency to be a multiple of 25.
 For instance:
 	* A PAL DVB video with 25 frames per second should be fluid on a LCD monitor set to 75 Hz.
 	* A NTSC DVB video with 30 frames per second should be fluid on a LCD monitor set to 60 Hz.
-- DVB HD signal can be decoded with the "CyberLink H.264/AVC Decoder (PDVD7)" found in PowerDVD 7.
 - If an aspect ratio issue occurs, try another Mpeg2 codec (Mpeg2Dec, DScaler Mpeg2 decoder, Elecard Mpeg-2 decoder, ...), or try to adjust the ratio and save it to the channel.
 - The GeForce 6600GT TV out seems a lot better than the ATI 9600.